marconi/marconijr.com/content/4_websockets_circus_nginx.md

 For this post we will concentrate on gevent-socketio, and then Node soon.
 In the gevent-socketio github repo, there's an example project called [simple_pyramid_chat](https://github.com/abourget/gevent-socketio/tree/master/examples/simple_pyramid_chat) we will be using it instead of building our own from ground up.

-First thing is first, lets install all the required dependencies:
+First thing is first, lets install all the required dependencies but this time we're going to use [virtualenv](http://www.virtualenv.org/en/latest/) and [virtualenvwrapper](https://bitbucket.org/dhellmann/virtualenvwrapper):

+    pip install -U virtualenv virtualenvwrapper

+virtualenv is a tool that lets you create a sandbox environment for your Python application so it doesn't messed up your system wide installation, and virtualenvwrapper is just a bunch of shell commands that wraps around virtualenv commands and offer more abstraction.

+once installed, we need a bit of configuration for those two.
+Add the following lines to your `.profile` or `.zshrc` if you're using [zshell](https://github.com/robbyrussell/oh-my-zsh):

+    export WORKON_HOME=~/Envs
+    source /usr/local/bin/virtualenvwrapper.sh

+you need to make sure that $WORKON_HOME exists:

+    mkdir ~/Envs

+and then reload your terminal by running `. ~/.profile` or `. ~/.zshrc`, and then finally create the virtualenv and install the dependencies in it:

     mkvirtualenv websocket_demo
     pip install -U pyramid gevent-socketio circus chaussette

-Next there's one thing we need to modify in the simple_pyramid_chat project, in the `serve.py`, move the line outside of the `if` condition so it looks like:
+Next there's one thing we need to modify in the `simple_pyramid_chat` project, in the `serve.py`, move the line outside of the `if` condition so it looks like:

     ...